jadecobra/python_tdd_exercises/source/functions.rst

     def identity(argument):
         return argument

-  the terminal shows passing tests.
+  the test passes.
 I have more confidence that the identity :ref:`function<functions>` will return its input.

 * I add more tests using the otherdata structures